 When I became VP of Sales at my last company, it felt like I’d made it.
-After years of carrying a quota, reading every book I could find on revenue leadership, and binging every Saastr article and podcast, I had the seat I’d always dreamed of — running the revenue org.
+After years of carrying a quota, reading every book I could find on revenue leadership, and binging every Saastr article, I had the seat I’d always dreamed of — running the revenue org.

 And it wasn’t just a title.
 I had a front-row seat for a rocketship phase: when I joined, we were doing $5M in ARR.
 Over the next few years, I helped scale that to $30M.
 I led both Sales and Client Success through a critical growth window, reporting directly to the CEO.
 I got to build teams, craft strategy, coach frontline leaders, and present to the board — all the things I’d always wanted.